 All too often, injured motorcyclists with legitimate claims have a difficult time securing the compensation they’re owed.
 There are several reasons motorcycle accident cases are more complicated than those involving other motor vehicles, including:

 - At-fault drivers may not have sufficient liability insurance coverage.
 Many drivers in Connecticut carry only the minimum liability insurance coverage required by state law.
-If one of these drivers causes a motorcycle accident, they may not have enough insurance or financial resources to fully compensate a seriously injured rider.
+If one of these drivers causes a motorcycle accident, they may not have enough insurance or financial resources to compensate a seriously injured rider fully.